MileHacker Logo

 Carbon Footprint Reduction

 Consider ways to decrease your carbon footprint, especially related to transportation.
-Choices include choosing direct flights, utilizing public transport where you can, and offsetting flight emissions through certified international programs.
+Options include choosing direct flights, utilizing public transport where it's possible to, and offsetting flight emissions through certified international programs.
 Every choice matters.

 Lower Your Impact